Wake Forest University Department of Counseling

 Supplemental (Optional) Texts

 Aron, A., Coups, E. J., & Aron, E. N. (2011).
 Statistics for the behavioral and social sciences: A brief course (5th ed.).
 Prentice Hall.
-(Selected chapters will be placed on e-reserve through the WFU Library.)
+(Select chapters are available through Course Reserves.)

 Required Readings

-The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves which is located in your course menu:
+The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves which is located in the Modules section:

 Additional Materials